 Change Accelerators bring together a select cohort to grow their impact as Jewish communal change agents.
 This intensive program equips participants with practical skills to identify and launch bold initiatives that meet their constituents’ evolving needs.
 As they shape their idea, they are supported by a community of peers, as well as expert coaches.

-The UpStart Los Angeles Change Accelerator is a program in its third year that supports intrapreneurs* in the Chicago area looking to bring design thinking tools to their organizations.
+The UpStart Los Angeles Change Accelerator is a program in its third year that supports intrapreneurs* in the Los Angeles area looking to bring design thinking tools to their organizations.
 Funding for this program is generously provided by our funding partners, and there is no charge to participating organizations.

 *What is an Intrapreneur?
 Intrapreneurs make change from within established organizations, helping their organizations design for their constituents’ needs faster and better using proven methods adapted from startups.